hcnoh/hcnoh.github.io/projects.md

 ---
 layout: projects
 title: Projects
-tagline: A list of my personal projects
+tagline: This is a list of projects which was I participated in or for personal.
 permalink: /projects
 ---